Board of Directors

 Joined March 2014

 Darian Butcher (she/her/hers) is the founder of Butcher Law LLC, a boutique law firm that focuses on trust and estate litigation and guardianship and conservatorship matters.
 In addition to her active litigation practice, Butcher also serves as a professional fiduciary.
 Prior to founding Butcher Law LLC, Butcher practiced law at Day Pitney LLP.
-She earned her J.D. from Boston University School of Law and clerked for Massachusetts Appeals Court Justice R. Malcolm Graham (ret.).
+She earned her JD from Boston University School of Law and clerked for Massachusetts Appeals Court Justice R. Malcolm Graham (ret.).
 Butcher has previously served as Vice President (2018 to 2020) and Clerk (2016-2018) of the Board and co-chaired GLAD’s Spirit of Justice committee.
-Butcher also serves on the board of the Massachusetts Chapter of the Federal Bar Association, on the Complex Commercial Litigation Section Council of the Massachusetts Bar Association, and as co-chair of the Fiduciary Litigation Committee of the Boston Bar Association.
+Butcher also serves on the Massachusetts Chapter of the Federal Bar Association board, on the Complex Commercial Litigation Section Council of the Massachusetts Bar Association, and as co-chair of the Fiduciary Litigation Committee of the Boston Bar Association.